tfoote/design/about.md

 ###**What the Courses Look Like**

 Since no two teachers have the same teaching style, we needed to prepare for material coming into the site in all manner of shapes and sizes.
-We decided to address this issue by establishing a standard format to organize material on the site which we hope will provide common grounds upon which collaboration can occur.
+At the same time, we needed to make sure that the site still enabled teachers to preserve their unique teaching styles.
+We decided to address this issue by establishing a standard format to organize material on the site.
+We hope this will provide common grounds upon which collaboration can occur while ensuring flexibility in course content and style.
 This format enables incoming material to be categorized, which will in turn reduce redundancy and will enable a means for users to easily navigate through material on the site.

 The fundamental organization of the site is a hierarchical structure not too different from a class syllabus: course, unit, and topics (lessons, tutorials, challenges).
-Here’s example of what a course might look like using this format:
+Here are two examples of what a course might look like using this format:

 **Course**